 Some early implementations of the 4D-Var technique for high-resolution operational models have shown encouraging results.
-JMA (Japan Meteorological Agency) has been running a mesoscale 4D-Var system assimilating Hourly precipitation data analyzed by the JMA's radar network and automated meteorological data acquisition system with a 5 km resolution.
-It was reported that the threat score of the 4D-Var in the pre-operational experiments significantly surpassed those of the routine system (Koizumi et al. 2005) even beyond the nowcasting range.
-The upgrade to a convection-permitting nonhydrostatic system (JMA-NHM, Honda et al. 2005) that assimilates radial velocity and reflectivity is planned and is now in the research mode.
-Kawabata et al. (2007; 2011) reported promising results in two case studies using the new 4D-Var radar DA system.
-Since the end of March 2012 the Met Office has been running a real-time demonstration hourly cycling 4D-Var system over a domain covering Southern England and Wales.
-The forecasts were made available for assessment during some of the many flooding events in May to November 2012 and during the 2012 London Summer Olympics.
-This system currently assimilates radar radial velocity in the 4D-Var but the reflectivity is assimilated with a diabatic initialization (Jones and Macpherson 1997, Dixon et al 2009, Ballard et al 2012a and 2012b).
-The 4D-Var analysis uses a 3km grid while the forecast is conducted with a 1.5km version of the unified model.
-There were some spectacular successes, e.g., the outbreak of a line of thunderstorms on 28th May 2012 that produced flooding and lightning (see Figure 7).
-In this case the 4D-Var system correctly initiated the storms when nothing was present at T+0.
-In the example shown the 5-hour forecast from the hourly cycling 4D-Var system has a very good forecast of the location of the line of convection (Fig. 7a), the 5-hour current operational blended nowcast has nothing (Fig. 7c) because the latest UK 4km forecast from 03UTC that it was blended with had no convection at 15UTC, and the latest available forecast from the 3-hourly cycling 1.5km 3D-Var has some convection but too far east and not extensive enough (Fig. 7d).
-The hourly cycling 4D-Var system is able to assimilate Doppler radial wind observations from 5 radars, 6 times per hour, as well as other observations from wind profilers and satellites every 15-60 min.
-For the case presented here, the improved forecast does not come from radar observations because there was not much radar data at the initialization time.
-In other cases, however, the benefit of the radar assimilation can be seen with the skill of the location of convection increasing at successively shorter lead times.
-From subjective and objective assessment of the forecasts it is clear that in some cases the impact of the hourly cycling 4D-Var is limited by the small domain size as the weather systems are advected in and out of the forecast domain so it is hoped to extend the system to cover the whole UK.
+The Japan Meteorological Agency (JMA) has been running a mesoscale 4D-Var system, assimilating hourly precipitation data analyzed by the JMA's radar network and automated meteorological data acquisition system with a 5-km resolution.
+It was reported that the threat score of the 4D-Var in the preoperational experiments significantly surpassed those of the routine system (Koizumi et al. 2005) even beyond the nowcasting range.
+The upgrade to a convection-permitting nonhydrostatic model (JMA-NHM; Honda et al. 2005) that assimilates radial velocity and reflectivity is planned and is now in the research mode.
+Kawabata et al. (2007, 2011) reported promising results in two case studies using the new 4D-Var radar DA system.
+Since the end of March 2012, the Met Office has been running a real-time demonstration hourly cycling 4D-Var system over a domain covering southern England and Wales.
+The forecasts were made available for assessment during some of the many flooding events in May-November 2012 and during the 2012 London Summer Olympics.
+This system currently assimilates radar radial velocity in the 4D-Var, but the reflectivity is assimilated with a diabatic initialization (Jones and Macpherson 1997; Dixon et al. 2009; Ballard et al. 2012a,b).
+The 4D-Var analysis uses a 3-km grid, whereas the forecast is conducted with a 1.5-km version of the unified model.
+There were some spectacular successes (e.g., the outbreak of a line of thunderstorms on 28 May 2012 that produced flooding and lightning; see Fig. 7).
+In this case, the 4D-Var system correctly initiated the storms when nothing was present at T + 0.
+In the example shown, the 5-h forecast from the hourly cycling 4D-Var system has a very good forecast of the location of the line of convection (Fig. 7a), the 5-h current operational blended nowcast has nothing (Fig. 7c) because the latest U.K. 4-km forecast from 0300 UTC that it was blended with had no convection at 1500 UTC, and the latest available forecast from the 3-hourly cycling 1.5-km 3D-Var has some convection but too far east and not extensive enough (Fig. 7d).
+The hourly cycling 4D-Var system is able to assimilate Doppler radial wind observations from five radars, 6 times per hour, as well as other